- Mount Gambier, South Australia

-At San Francisco Ballet, Ingham has danced principal and soloist roles in Tomasson’s Giselle (Albrecht), Nutcracker (Nutcracker Prince and King of the Snow), Romeo & Juliet (Romeo), Caprice, and Criss-Cross (Schoenberg–Handel movement principal); Tomasson/Possokhov’s Don Quixote (Espada); Balanchine’s Agon (pas de deux), Brahms-Schoenberg Quartet (4th movement), and Serenade (Dark Angel); Caniparoli’s Ibsen’s House (The Stranger); Cranko’s Onegin (Onegin); Liang’s Symphonic Dances; van Manen’s Variations for Two Couples; Possokhov’s Firebird (Prince), The Rite of Spring (principal), and Swimmer (Nighthawks pas de deux); Ratmansky’s From Foreign Lands (German), Shostakovich Trilogy (Symphony #9 and Piano Concerto #1), and Souvenir d’un lieu cher; Robbins’ Dances at a Gathering (Green), Glass Pieces (pas de deux), and In the Night (3rd pas de deux); Scarlett’s Hummingbird; and Wheeldon’s Cinderella (Prince Gillaume), Ghosts, and Within the Golden Hour.
+Luke Ingham created the role of The Hero in Peck’s In the Countenance of Kings and a principal role in Scarlett’s Fearful Symmetries.
+He has danced principal and soloist roles in Tomasson’s Giselle (Albrecht), Nutcracker (Nutcracker Prince and King of the Snow), Romeo & Juliet (Romeo), Swan Lake (Prince Siegfried), Caprice, and Criss-Cross (Schoenberg–Handel movement principal); Tomasson/Possokhov’s Don Quixote (Espada); Balanchine’s Agon (pas de deux), Brahms-Schoenberg Quartet (4th movement), Serenade (Dark Angel), and Finale from Theme and Variations; Caniparoli’s Ibsen’s House (The Stranger); Cranko’s Onegin (Onegin); Liang’s Symphonic Dances; van Manen’s Variations for Two Couples; Possokhov’s Firebird (Prince), Magrittomania (principal couple), The Rite of Spring (principal), and Swimmer (Nighthawks pas de deux and Humbert); Ratmansky’s From Foreign Lands (German), Shostakovich Trilogy (Symphony #9 and Piano Concerto #1), and Souvenir d’un lieu cher; Robbins’ Dances at a Gathering (Purple and Green), Glass Pieces (pas de deux), and In the Night (3rd pas de deux); Scarlett’s Hummingbird; and Wheeldon’s Cinderella (Prince Gillaume), Continuum, Ghosts, Rush (2nd movement pas de deux), and Within the Golden Hour.

-Ingham danced the role of Tybalt in the 2015 film of Tomasson’s Romeo & Juliet as part of the inaugural season of Lincoln Center at the Movies: Great American Dance.
-As a guest artist, he performed with Morphoses/The Wheeldon Company for the 2010 winter season in San Francisco, Santa Barbara, and at Stanford University, California, and in Ottawa, Canada.
+Luke danced the role of Tybalt in the 2015 film of Tomasson’s Romeo & Juliet as part of the inaugural season of Lincoln Center at the Movies: Great American Dance.
+As a guest artist, he performed with Morphoses/The Wheeldon Company for the 2010 winter season.